-In short, make it clear what the next step you’d like your visitors to take and remove elements & CTA’s which might distract from the desired goal.
+In short, make the next step clear for your visitors to take and remove elements which might distract from the desired goal.
 Use specific and compelling CTAs that draw your visitors’ attention and spell out what you’re asking them to do.

 3. Your website isn’t mobile friendly

-Mobile traffic accounts for more than half of all internet traffic nowadays.
-Having a mobile-friendly page shouldn’t be an afterthought; it’s a necessity for business in the 21st century.
+Mobile traffic accounts for more than half of all internet traffic nowadays, so having a mobile-friendly page shouldn’t be an afterthought: it’s necessary for business in the 21st century.
 Make it easy to view your site no matter what device someone is using.
 Because if they can’t view your site, they’ll visit someone else’s.

 Another important point to consider: People convert differently based on the device they’re using.
 For example, If you have a long form that you want people to fill out, desktop users might have no problem with the request, but many mobile users will immediately bounce from the landing page.
 To avoid losing these prospects, offer an option to email a link.
 It’s far easier for a person to give out an email, and follow up later, than it would be to fill out a 10-minute form on a smartphone.

 Keyword stuffing makes websites look untrustworthy.
-Whether it’s a title tag that’s stuffed with a target keyword multiple times in an attempt to “rank better” in Google, or if your site is full of pages that have the same awkward phrase repeated multiple times, spammy sounding copy can make visitors feel apprehensive and think twice about doing business with you.
-Write clear and compelling.
+Whether it’s a title tag that’s stuffed with a target keyword multiple times in an attempt to “rank better” on Google, or your site is full of pages that have the same awkward phrase repeated multiple times, spammy sounding copy makes visitors feel apprehensive and think twice about doing business with you.
+Great copywriting should be clear and compelling.
 It should answers users’ questions and present your offers succinctly.
-(Save the stuffing for Thanksgiving.
+(Save the stuffing for Thanksgiving.)